the-krafty-koder/mastering/notes/backend/microservices.md

    Different services can be built using different technology because the services are decoupled.

 6. Infrastructure automation
    Continuous integration and continuous deployment (CI/CD) pipelines are considered the foundation of any microservices architecture.
-Automated testing and deployment through these methodologies ensure quick and reliable releases
+Automated testing and deployment through these methodologies ensure quick and reliable releases.

+   CI/CD consists of 3 components

+   1. Continuous integration -> automating the integration of code from multiple developers into a shared central repository.
+A CI pipeline pulls the code, runs tests, builds the app
+   2. Continuous delivery -> prepares application for release to production.
+Automatically builds and tests also packages code and pushes it to a staging or pre-production environment.
+   3. Continuous deployment -> automates the release of an application to a production environment.

 7. Decentralized data management
    Each service manages its own database, either an instance of the same database technology or different database altogether ( Polyglot persistence )